 This support can include small budgets, free access to facilities, and assistance from staff for marketing activities and research dissemination.

-Since the program’s inception, Scholars have organized and received funding for almost 300 projects from field work, to interdisciplinary conferences, to research reading groups, to exhibits at the Liu Lobby Gallery.
+Since the program’s inception, Liu Scholars have organized and received funding for almost 300 projects from field work, to interdisciplinary conferences, to research reading groups, to exhibits at the Liu Lobby Gallery.

-To apply to the Liu Scholar program, propose a project with a definite output (ie. a paper, op-ed, gallery exhibition) to be carried out in collaboration with, or under the mentorship of, a faculty member who is not currently your supervisor.
+To apply to the Liu Scholars program, propose a project with a definite output (ie. a paper, op-ed, gallery exhibition) to be carried out in collaboration with, or under the mentorship of, a faculty member who is not currently your supervisor.
 Proposed projects should explicitly demonstrate relevance to public policy and global issues.

 Once accepted, you will be designated a Liu Scholar for one year.
 Upon production of the output at the end of the year, the scholar will receive $2000.

 Applicant must be a current UBC doctoral student in any year from any discipline.